-Notice is hereby given that the 2022 annual meeting of stockholders (the "Annual Meeting") of Medifast, Inc. (the "Company" or "Medifast") will be held in person on Wednesday, June 15, 2022, at 4:30 p.m.
+Notice is hereby given that the 2023 annual meeting of stockholders (the "Annual Meeting") of Medifast, Inc. (the "Company" or "Medifast") will be held in person on Wednesday, June 14, 2023, at 4:30 p.m.
 Eastern Time at The Four Seasons Baltimore, 200 International Drive, Baltimore, Maryland, 21202, for the following purposes, as more fully described in the accompanying Proxy Statement:

-- 1. To elect seven nominees to the Board of Directors to serve for a one-year term expiring in 2023; - 2.
-To ratify the appointment of RSM US LLP (RSM) as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022; - 3.
+- 1. To elect seven nominees to the Board of Directors to serve for a one-year term expiring in 2024; - 2.
+To ratify the appointment of RSM US LLP (RSM) as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023; - 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers; - 4.
-To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+To approve, on an advisory basis, the frequency of the advisory vote on executive compensation; and - To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

 Doors to the Annual Meeting will open at 4:00 p.m.
 Eastern Time.
-Stockholders of record at the close of business on April 18, 2022 are entitled to notice of, and to vote at, the Annual Meeting.
+Stockholders of record at the close of business on April 17, 2023 are entitled to notice of, and to vote at, the Annual Meeting.
 If you plan to attend the Annual Meeting, please note that for security reasons, before being admitted you must present your proof of stock ownership (or if you hold your shares in street name, a signed legal proxy from your bank, broker or other nominee giving you the right to vote your shares) and valid photo identification at the door.
 All hand-carried items will be subject to inspection, and any bags, briefcases, or packages must be checked at the registration desk prior to entering the meeting room.
 If you do not have proof of ownership and valid photo identification, you will not be admitted to the Annual Meeting.
-Please also note that the use of cell phones, smartphones, pagers, recording and photographic equipment and/or computers is strictly prohibited at the Annual Meeting.
+Please also note that the use of cellphones, recording and photographic equipment and/or computers is strictly prohibited at the Annual Meeting.
 No recording of the Annual Meeting is permitted, including audio and video recording.

 Jason L. Groves, Esq.
-Executive Vice President,

-General Counsel & Corporate Secretary
+Chief Legal Officer & Corporate Secretary